 Below are definitions of key terms related to data provenance, use and attribution.

-data provider: a person and insitution responsible for creating or distributing data.
+data provider: a person or institution responsible for creating or distributing data.

 dataset: a group of data records originating from a common set of data providers.

 proximate data provider: the single data provider from whom BIEN obtained a dataset.